jor-din/Healthcare-Cost/README.md

 # 🏥 Healthcare Cost Analysis
-Medical insurance costs are rising rapidly.
-We need to understand what personal factors (like smoking, age, BMI) are causing higher charges.
-Our goal is to design better insurance premiums and wellness programs to control future medical costs.

-This project analyzes how personal factors such as age, BMI, smoking habits, and region impact individual medical insurance costs.
+Medical insurance costs are increasing quickly.
+To manage these costs, it’s important to understand how personal factors like smoking, age, and BMI affect charges.
+This project analyzes how these factors, along with region, impact medical insurance costs.
-Using SQL for data exploration and Tableau for visualization, I uncovered key trends and patterns that influence healthcare expenses.
+Using SQL for data analysis and Tableau for visualization, I identified key trends that can help design better insurance premiums and wellness programs.

-## 🛠️ Tool
+## 🛠️ Tools
 - MySQL (data storage, querying, analysis)

 - Tableau (dashboard development and visualization)